 Once they locate a food host, they use special heat sensors in their noses to find a spot on the skin that’s closest to a vein.
 After making a tiny incision into the skin, they lap up the blood from the wound.

-You could say that vampire bats are nature’s stealth fighters.
+You could say that vampire bats are nature’s stealth feeders.
 They just want to sneak up quietly on a sleeping animal, take a tiny bite out of its skin and drink about an ounce of its blood before quietly flying back to its cave.
-Most of the time, animals never even know that it was visited in the night by a vampire bat.
+Most of the time, the animal never even knows it was visited in the night by a vampire bat.

 21. What other names does the vampire bat have?